Many neighborly polytopes and oriented matroids: Many neighborly polytopes

-The aim of this section is to find lower bounds for $\lnei{n}{d}$, the number of combinatorial types of vertex-labeled neighborly polytopes with $n$ vertices in dimension~$d$.
-Because of Theorem~\ref{thm:neigharerigid}, two neighborly polytopes with the same combinatorial type have the same oriented matroid.
-Therefore, it is enough to focus on giving bounds for the numbers of labeled realizable neighborly matroids.
-In the remainder of this paper, all polytopes and oriented matroids will be labeled.
-Our bounds will be so large that the naive bounds for unlabeled combinatorial types obtained by dividing by $n!$ would have similar asymptotics.
+The aim of this section is to find lower bounds for {$\lnei{n}{d}$} {$\lnei{n}{d}$}, the number of combinatorial types of vertex-labeled neighborly polytopes with $n$ vertices in dimension~$d$.
+Since two neighborly polytopes with the same combinatorial type have the same oriented matroid (Theorem~\ref{thm:neigharerigid}), it suffices to bound the number of labeled realizable neighborly matroids.

-More precisely, we will use the Gale sewing technique of Theorem~\ref{thm:thethm} to give lower bounds on the number of $d$-polytopes with $n$ vertices that are in $\cG$.
+Our strategy will consist in using the Gale Sewing technique of Theorem~\ref{thm:thethm} to construct many neighborly polytopes in~$\cG$ for which we can certify that their oriented matroids are all different.

+We only deal with polytopes and oriented matroids that are labeled.
+Nevertheless, our bounds are so large as to present the same kind of growth as the naive bounds for unlabeled combinatorial types obtained by dividing by $n!$.
+Namely, $\frac{\lnei{n}{d}}{n!}\geq n^{\frac{d-2}{2} n(1+o(1))}$ for fixed dimension~$d>2$ and $n\rightarrow \infty$.